Jenny McCudden: Career

 McCudden is from Naas, County Kildare.
 After studying Journalism and French at Dublin City University she went on to complete an MA in Writing at the National University of Ireland in Galway.
 Starting as a local reporter she worked for the Westmeath-Offaly Independent in Athlone and Midlands Radio 3 in Tullamore.
 She later joined the Sunday World, and in 2012 was briefly a reporter with the Irish Sun.

-With the launch of TV3 in 1998, McCudden was one of the original reporters on the broadcaster's news programme, TV3 News, before later moving to the UK to work at the BBC.
+With the launch of TV3 in 1998, McCudden was one of the original reporters on the broadcaster's news programme, TV3 News, before later moving to Great Britain to work at the BBC.
 Based at various times in both Birmingham and London, she was a producer and reporter for BBC News, but after five years with the Corporation she returned to TV3 News in 2006, where she became their Western Correspondent.
 She left the broadcaster in 2012, returning to print journalism, and later that year took up the role of editor at The Sligo Champion.
 In doing so, McCudden became the first woman to edit the newspaper since its foundation in 1836, and the first editor not to have previously been employed there.